 If you have immediate financial needs and expect Social Security to play a major part in fulfilling them, taking the bigger benefit off the bat might make the most sense for you.
 But if you are in a financial position to do so, you could claim the smaller benefit first, so you have some Social Security money coming in, and wait to get the bigger benefit — the one you want to collect for the rest of your life.

-- Retirement: You can claim reduced retirement benefits as early as 62; get 100 percent of the amount you’re entitled to from your earnings record at full retirement age (currently 66 and 2 months for retirees, and also rising incrementally to 67); or wait until 70 and accrue delayed retirement credits that will push your payment even higher (up to 132 percent of your “full” benefit).
+Retirement: You can claim reduced retirement benefits as early as 62; get 100 percent of the amount you’re entitled to from your earnings record at full retirement age (66 and 6 months for people born in 1957, rising two months annually to 67 for those born in 1960 or after.); or wait until 70 and accrue delayed retirement credits that will push your payment even higher (up to 132 percent of your “full” benefit).

 Whichever benefit is bigger, once you claim it, that’s what you’ll get going forward.
 Whether it’s the survivor or the retirement benefit depends not just on your age when you file but on whether you or your late spouse was the higher earner during your respective working lives.

 You can get estimates of the payments you might have in store by using AARP’s Social Security Benefits Calculator.
 Talking to a Social Security representative and, if possible, a financial adviser can help you determine which option best meets your needs.

 Keep in mind